philvarner/aws-os-connection/README.md

 AWS_ES_ENDPOINT=https://xxxx.es.amazonaws.com npm test
 ```
 ### Tested versions
-This package has been tested on versions of the official elasticsearch client up to 7.13.0.
+This package has been tested on versions of the official opensearch client up to 7.13.0.